joaoblasques/data-pipeline-orchestration-kestra/data-pipeline-orchestration-kestra.md

-# SUMMARY
+# DATA PIPELINE ORCHESTRATION USING KESTRA

 ## Project Overview

-This repository demonstrates workflow orchestration for data engineering pipelines using [Kestra](https://kestra.io/).
+This [repository](https://github.com/joaoblasques/data-pipeline-orchestration-kestra) demonstrates workflow orchestration for data engineering pipelines using [Kestra](https://kestra.io/).
 It guides users through building, running, and scheduling data pipelines that extract, transform, and load (ETL) data both locally (with PostgreSQL) and in the cloud (with Google Cloud Platform).
 The project is hands-on and includes conceptual explanations, infrastructure setup, and several example pipeline flows.

 ---